budgefeeney/amixtureofmusings/posts/2016-01-24-getting-started-with-haskell.md

 For those who are confused, [cabal](https://hackage.haskell.org/package/Cabal) is the library and [cabal-install](https://hackage.haskell.org/package/cabal-install) is the application called -- somewhat confusingly -- `cabal`.

-Cabal can also be used to install Haskell applications: when you execute the `cabal install ...` command above it will tell you where such applications will be installed: on Macs using the Haskell platform it's `$HOME/Library/Haskell/bin`.
-Make sure to update your path accordingly.
+When you execute the commands above it will tell you where all applications installed by typing `cabal install appname` will be placed on your filesystem.
+On Macs using the Haskell platform, it's `$HOME/Library/Haskell/bin`.
+Make sure to update your PATH environment variable accordingly.

 ### A Mac(Ports) Conundrum